sofa-framework/doc/30_Components/40_IntegrationScheme/10_Forward/10_EulerExplicitIntegrationScheme.md

-EulerExplicitSolver
+EulerExplicitIntegrationScheme
 ===================

-The EulerExplicitSolver component belongs to the category of [integration schemes or ODE Solver](../../../../simulation-principles/system-resolution/integration-scheme/).
+The EulerExplicitIntegrationScheme component belongs to the category of [integration schemes](../../../../simulation-principles/system-resolution/integration-scheme/).
 This scheme allows to solve dynamic systems explicitly: all forces will be computed based on the state information at the current time step $x(t)$.

 Looking at continuum mechanics, the linear system $\mathbf{A}x=b$ arises from the dynamic equation.
 This dynamic is written as follows but other physics (like heat transfer) result in a similar equation: